-The cuckoo is a dove-sized bird with blue grey upper parts, head and chest with dark barred white under parts.
-With their sleek body, long tail and pointed wings they are not unlike kestrels or sparrowhawks.
-Sexes are similar and the young are brown.
-They are summer visitors and well-known brood parasites, the females laying their eggs in the nests of other birds, especially meadow pipits, dunnocks and reed warblers.
-Their recent population decline makes this a Red List species.
+The cuckoo is a dove-sized bird with a blue-grey back, head and chest, and dark barred and white under parts.
+With their sleek body, long tail and pointed wings, they are not unlike kestrels or sparrowhawks.

 What they eat:

 Insects, especially hairy caterpillars.

 - UK breeding: